The Board of Directors oversees the business of Cancer Council SA, the business name of the Anti-Cancer Foundation of South Australia (the ‘Company’).

 - 13 February 2015

-He was Managing Director of IPEC Transport for seven years.
-After 20 years experience in senior management roles, he now consults on change management implementation, strategic planning, best practice programmes and transport.
-He is on the board of a number of private and public companies and has broad experience in capital raisings, acquisitions and commercial negotiations.
+Deputy Chairman Greg Boulton is a Fellow of the Institute of Chartered Accountants, CPA Australia and the Australian Institute of Company Directors.
+Greg was Managing Director of IPEC Transport for seven years.
+After 20 years’ experience in senior management roles, he consulted on change management implementation, strategic planning, best practice programs and transport.
+He is on the Board of a number of private and public companies and has broad experience in capital raising, acquisitions and commercial negotiations and management.
+Greg is also on the Boards of Statewide Superannuation Fund, Kangaroo Island Plantation Timbers Limited and Southern Gold Ltd. He was also President of the Port Adelaide Football Club from 1992 to 2008.

-The Hon Catherine Branson QC BA LLB (Adel) Hon LLD (Flin) Hon D Litt (Macq)
+The Hon Catherine Branson AC QC BA LLB (Adel) Hon LLD (Flin) Hon D Litt (Macq)

 - 25 March 2015

-Catherine Branson is a former judge of the Federal Court of Australia and the immediate past President of the Australian Human Rights Commission.
-Earlier in her career she held the positions of Crown Solicitor of South Australia and CEO of the Attorney-General’s Department (SA) before leaving public employment to practice as a barrister at the Adelaide Bar.
+Director Catherine Branson is a former Judge of the Federal Court of Australia and a past President of the Australian Human Rights Commission.
+Earlier in her career she held the positions of Crown Solicitor of South Australia and CEO of the Attorney-General’s Department (SA) before leaving public employment to practise as a Barrister.
+Catherine is presently Deputy Chancellor of The University of Adelaide, an Adjunct Professor of the Adelaide Law School and a Fellow of the Australian Academy of Law.
+She Chairs the Board of the Human Rights Law Centre.
+Throughout her career she has served in a voluntary capacity on the governance or advisory bodies of a significant number of organisations and charities involved with the arts, health, education or human rights.

 Mr Con Michalakis BSc(Ma) MSc